phiresky/blog/posts/2021/python-features.md

 Easy enough, right?

-But happens if that code is accidentally called with a string?
+But what happens if that code is accidentally called with a string?

 ```py
 show_words("hello")